eyedeekay/si-i2p-plugin/misc/SCREENSHOTS.md

 ### using the new proxy against the same site twice.

+Interestingly, i2p only sends the X-I2p-Dest* headers the first time a destination visits another destination.

 ![Proof-of-Concept using the new proxy against the same site twice.](screenshot-browser-samesite.png)

 ### using Firefox against test site 1.